carbon-language/carbon-lang/llvm/docs/LangRef.rst

 A ``llvm.dbg.value`` intrinsic describes the direct value of a source variable.
 The first operand of the intrinsic may be a direct or indirect value.
-A DIExpresion attached to the intrinsic refines the first operand to produce a direct value.
-For example, if the first operand is an indirect value, it may be necessary to insert ``DW_OP_deref`` into the DIExpresion in order to produce a valid debug intrinsic.
+A DIExpression attached to the intrinsic refines the first operand to produce a direct value.
+For example, if the first operand is an indirect value, it may be necessary to insert ``DW_OP_deref`` into the DIExpression in order to produce a valid debug intrinsic.

 .. note::